 About a year after his divorce, Peter married again, to Ann.
 They have been married thirty-nine years and from the two marriages, he has five children, eight grandchildren, and one great-grandchild.

 In the early years of his second marriage, Peter started writing poetry, and also short stories for his family.
 Then some four years ago his fourteen-year-old-granddaughter had two novellas published and he was inspired to try writing a novel himself.
 He wanted to write something that would show older people were capable of friendships, relationships, and even love.
 So, despite having never read a single romance book the idea of “Not Too Old for Love” was born.
-And eventually, the novel was completed and is going to be published as an eBook at http://www.devinedestinies.com/grace-s-turmoil/ and on Amazon as an eBook and paperback.
+And eventually, the novel was completed and was published at http://www.devinedestinies.com/grace-s-turmoil/.
+Also available on Kobo and the following Amazon sites:-